zhiwei-hu/zhiwei-hu.github.io/_talks/2025-07-12-curriculum-transformation.md

 location: "Xi'an, China"
 ---

-Tracking the transformation of information resources management curriculum: An analysis of subject headings using the five-element iField framework
+Tracking the Transformation of Information Resources Management Curriculum: An Analysis of Subject Headings Using the Five-Element iField Framework